 Dancers’ Reflections on Unexpected Interruptions in their Journey

-As things were “getting back to normal”, Cyndee Woolley of C2 Communications approached me about creating a project where student artists could share their reflections on the pandemic’s impact on them through prose, poetry, and photography.
-The initial focus of the project is on the experience of students who were in high school during the pandemic.
-The huge impact on dancers who were still in high school or conservatory was largely ignored.
+Stage… Interrupted began as things were “getting back to normal” when Cyndee Woolley of C2 Communications approached me about creating a project where student artists could share their reflections on the pandemic’s impact on them through prose, poetry, and photography.
+The project’s initial focus is on the experience of high school students during the pandemic.
+The media largely ignored the enormous implications for teenage dancers.

-“Brava!” to the initial group of 12 dancers (11 students and one professional) who shared their reflections.
+“Brava!” to the 11 student dancers and our one professional dancer/therapist who shared their reflections.

 The Need for an Outlet